The Visitor Centre today is ... Tokyo DisneySea

 American Waterfront

 The S.S.
 Columbia steam liner houses a restaurant and lounge.
 It is like walking aboard the Titanic, it is that large.
 It was time for some evening relaxation.
 The ship has a lounge, inspired by President Theodore "Teddy" Roosevelt, serving meals, cocktails and other drinks in luxury and comfort.
+I might have had a cocktail or two.
+I'm a sucker for a comfy, leather, button back chair and it's a great way to rest your aching legs.

 If you ever get a chance, visit Mystic Seaport in Mystic, Connecticut, USA.
 So much of this area feels authentic to the buildings we saw there.